mylokin/redisext/docs/modules/contributing.rst

 Contributing to Redisext should be done using pull request for ``https://github.com/mylokin/redisext``.
-There are core maintainers that will approve approve pull requests.
+There are core maintainers that will approve pull requests.
 Code should be merged to master branch only by head maintainer and package owner.

 Workflow: